hmcts/ccd-docker/PostgresV11-prerequisites.md

 ##  1 Activate Postgres v11

-**This has to be one in order to be able to create the new postgres V11 DB container.**
+**This has to be done to be able to create the new postgres V11 DB container.**

 * Uncomment the ccd-shared-database-v11 section in the backend.yml.